curityio/account-linking-recipes/doc/4-migrating-to-passkeys.md

 ## Code Example Overview

-There are many security solutions that could be designed with passkeys.\
-In this scenario, internet users can choose to login with a password or can upgrade to a passkey.\
+In this scenario, internet users can choose to log in with a password or can upgrade to a passkey.\
 The scenario reliably handles a number of different user types:

 | User Type | Description |